sliiime/sipli/README.txt

 "unify" <Term> <Term> : Try to unify the given terms.
 ":q"                  : Exit the interpreter.

-After executing a Top Down evaluation query, you have to press either ";", if you want to see whether there are different solutions, or "." to continue.
+After executing a Top Down evaluation query, you have to press either ";", if you want to see whether there are more solutions, or "." to continue.